Xtrex101/BeatConnect/README.md

     db.users.findOneAndUpdate({_id: ObjectId('xxx')}, {$set: {role: "admin"}})
     ```

-- Since that the first part of this project was written in Next.js and later separated into React and Express, the frontend still follows a file-system based router, with `[xxx]` representing dynamic routes.

-- Due to unstable network connection during development, clould storage service like AWS S3 were not utilized.
-Instead, all the files are stored on the local file system.
+- All the files are stored on the local file system, Cloud integration in remaning.

 - While code clarity and optimization are important, they were not the primary focus because this project was written to learn web development.